ademirhan/quikstor-thirdparty-access/docs/Overview.md

 ---------|----------
  200 | OK or Success.
  400 | Bad Request.
 This indicates that the request could not be understood by the server.
  401 | Unathorized.
-The authorization token is invalid or expired, and that the requested resource requires authentication.
+The authorization token is invalid or expired, and that the requested resource requires authentication or a new token for that siteId by loging out and logging back in.
  500 | Internal Server Error.
 This indicates that the error has occured on the server.
 You may need to contact QuikStor administration to continue by sending an email to support@quikstor.com or call us at (818)922-2000.
 You can also contact us by visiting: https://quikstor.com/contact-support.